adaltas/node-nikita/packages/core/src/session.coffee.md

           continue unless context.internal.cascade[k] is true
           context.internal[k] = v if context.internal[k] is undefined
         # Merge action options with default session options
-        for k, v of options_global
+        for k, v of context_global.options
           continue if k is 'cascade'
           context.internal[k] = v if context.internal[k] is undefined
         # Build headers option